-Player accounts, progress, skins, and so on are shared between platforms, so no matter where you play you’ll have the same items.
+Player accounts, progress, skins, and so on are shared between platforms on Fortnite, so no matter where you play you’ll have the same items.
 Players can even play alongside their friends on Xbox, PS4, Switch, or PC right from their mobile device.

-PUBG Mobile’s decision to introduce bots into the battle royale formula was certainly controversial, but it’s also one of the main things that separates it from Fortnite.
+PUBG Mobile’s decision to introduce bots into the battle royale formula was certainly controversial, but it’s also one of the main things that separated it from Fortnite.